-The Committee on the Status of Endangered Wildlife in Canada (COSEWIC) uses a process based on science and on Aboriginal and community knowledge to assess wildlife species at risk.
-All native mammals, birds, reptiles, amphibians, fish, arthropods, molluscs, vascular plants, mosses and lichens are included in COSEWIC's current mandate.
+The Committee on the Status of Endangered Wildlife in Canada (the Committee) uses science and Indigenous and community knowledge to assess wildlife species at risk.
+All native mammals, birds, reptiles, amphibians, fish, arthropods, molluscs, vascular plants, mosses and lichens are included in the Committee's current mandate.

-In doing its work, COSEWIC develops the prioritized COSEWIC Candidate List of wildlife species needing assessment, manages the production of wildlife species status reports, and holds meetings at which wildlife species are assessed and assigned to risk categories.
-In all of its actions, COSEWIC uses the best available information relevant to assessing a wildlife species' risk of extinction or extirpation, which it may obtain from any credible source of knowledge of the wildlife species and its habitat.
+The Committee develops the prioritized Candidate Wildlife Species List of wildlife species needing assessment, manages the production of wildlife species status reports, and holds meetings at which wildlife species are assessed and assigned to risk categories.
+In all of its actions, the Committee uses the best available information to assess a wildlife species' risk of extinction or extirpation, which it may obtain from any credible source of knowledge of the wildlife species and its habitat.

-All status reports (including updated status reports and unsolicited reports) must meet COSEWIC's standards for quality and completeness.
+All status reports (including updated status reports and unsolicited reports) must meet the Committee's standards for quality and completeness.
 The reports are subject to thorough reviews by the appropriate Species Specialist Subcommittee and the Aboriginal Traditional Knowledge Subcommittee, as well as by jurisdictions that have a responsibility for the wildlife species (including governments of the provinces and territories where the wildlife species occurs, federal departments responsible for the wildlife species, and wildlife management boards).
 Additional outside experts may also be asked to review status reports.
-When the reviews are complete and any required revisions have been incorporated, the report is distributed to all COSEWIC members.
+When the reviews are complete and any required revisions have been incorporated, the report is distributed to all Committee members.

-COSEWIC members use status reports as a basis for discussion and for status assignment at semi-annual Wildlife Species Assessment Meetings.
-For each wildlife species considered at a Wildlife Species Assessment Meeting, COSEWIC sequentially considers each of five items to determine a Canadian status designation:
+The Committee members use status reports as a basis for discussion and for status assignment at semi-annual Wildlife Species Assessment Meetings.
+For each wildlife species considered at a Wildlife Species Assessment Meeting, the Committee sequentially considers each of five items to determine a Canadian status designation:

 - Is there sufficient information presented in the report to determine wildlife species eligibility?